I have to give her credit, she told a great story. Before my son and I realized she scammed us, we felt pretty good about ourselves.

 The conversation steered toward family.
 "You have any kids?"
 I asked.

-"I got five kids," she said.
+"I got five kids."
 Parenting.
 Common ground.
 That was her cue.

 After you've been ripped off, you analyze the encounter like a detective.
 Find holes in the scammer's story.
 You wonder why you didn't listen to your bullshit detector.